 You won’t find much wind, big waves or rough seas.
 Loutraki has, in fact, some pebbles, but it’s a good place for older kids to give their first steps in snorkeling.

-Chania is also home to more paradisiac beaches, such as Paleochora, Elafonisi or Falasarna, all of which kids can easily enjoy, but staying in Akrotiri is a great idea when traveling with kids to Chania.
+Other safe beaches in the region are Paleochora, Elafonisi or Falasarna, all of which kids can easily enjoy, but staying in Akrotiri is a great idea when you travel with kids and want to be close to the city of Chania.

 It’s fairly close to the city center for a walk at night, but also peaceful and with all the comforts you might night if you prefer to stay home (supermarkets, taverns, pharmacies).